godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Air
 			- Light
 			- Dark
-		- Status Conditions: The statuses a Behemoth can inflict.
-Not all Behemoths have statuses.
-			- Paralysis
-			- Poison
-			- Drowsiness
-			- Manablight
 	- Traits
 		- Attribute Traits
 			- Lethality: A measure of a Behemoth's physical damage potential.